 The webs of St Andrew's Cross Spiders are also fascinating to look at because of their decorations.
 These spiders get their name from the bluish-white cross pattern that they create in the centre of their web, which looks like the St Andrew's cross on the Scottish flag.

-The purpose of the cross decoration has long been a bit of mystery.
-It was first thought to add strength to the web and make it more stable, but more recent research seems to think that it assists with attracting prey.
+The purpose of the cross decoration has long been a mystery.
+It was first thought to add strength to the web and make it more stable, but more recent research suggests it assists with attracting prey.
 This cross reflects UV light very strongly and draws in flying insects, which use UV light to locate food sources like flowers and navigate amongst vegetation.

-When threatened, the St Andrew's Cross Spider drops from the web (bungee jumping with a safety line) or shakes it so vigorously that both the spider and its cross become a blur, confusing the attacker.
+When threatened, the St Andrew's Cross Spider drops from the web or shakes it so vigorously that both the spider and its cross become a blur, confusing the attacker.

 Adult females build webs up to 1 m across usually in front of a bushy plant.
 Click to watch a video of a St Andrew's Cross Spider building her web.
-Their webs are usually about 1-2 m above the ground, so watch where you walk when you step out into the garden this summer so that you can enjoy your buddies rather than getting a fright from them.
+Their webs are usually about 1-2 m above the ground.